marcoantoniogodoy/ucberkeley-mlai-practical-application-5.1/readme.md

 	- They do not have children.
 	- They accept the coupons when in a distance to the coupon within 15min and 25min.
 	- They drive in the opposite direction to their destination when they accept the coupon.

+## Next Steps & Recommendations:
+Although we've been able to obtain valuable insights from this analyzis, the fact that so many entries do not have a value (NULL) in the car column represents a concern on the quality of the results obtained.
+The assumption throughout the this analysis was that entries without car information still represented drivers.
+This assumption is supported by the fact that most of those entries also contained "passanger" information.
+Also, from the description provided with the dataset it can be inferred that all entries contained information about drivers.
+However, a recommended next step would to find out why this information was missing and try to obtain from another source if possible.
+Once available, it would be best to run this analysis again and compare results.